New to Sly Flourish? Start Here or subscribe to the newsletter.

 Running Characters for Missing Players

 You also have the problem of too many characters on the table compared to the players.
 Running characters as NPCs or having players running multiple characters can complicate the game and put too much spotlight time on the player running additional characters.
-A DMs life is usually hard enough that running an additional character adds an extra burden.
+A GM's life is usually hard enough that running an additional character adds an extra burden.

 Making it Easy to Return